Southern Walnut Creek Trail

 Northern Walnut Creek Trail - Phase 1

-- Balcones Park portion of the Trail has been completed, excluding punch list items.
+- The Balcones Park portion of the trail has been completed, excluding punch list items.

-- Trail segments under Mopac within TXDOT right of Way have been completed, excluding punch list items.
+- Trail segments under Mopac within the TxDOT right of way have been completed, excluding punch list items.

-- The first bridge has been installed in Walnut Creek Park.
+- The first bridge has been installed in Walnut Creek Metropolitan Park.

 Work in progress

-- When possible, the City will reopen closed trail portions that will not place riders and construction crews in conflict.
+- As opportunities arise, the City will reopen closed portions of the trail that will not place riders and construction crews in conflict.